priceline/design-system/CONTRIBUTING.md

 - Join in on discussions in issues and PRs
 - Help write documentation
 - Use the Design System in your project and provide feedback
+- Add yourself to our contributors list using `npm run contributors:add` then enter your username and type of contribution.

 ### Local Development